Clove: benefits, dosage, contraindications

 Migraine ✪✪✪✪✪

-Tiger Balm is a popular over-the-counter preparation containing clove oil, menthol, camphor oil, cajeput oil, and sometimes peppermint oil.
-It is generally used to relieve symptoms of sore muscles.
-A double-blind randomized study showed it was as effective as paracetamol in reducing the severity of headaches.
-While encouraging, the role of cloves in this combination is difficult to assess from this study.
+Tiger Balm is a popular over-the-counter preparation that contains clove oil, menthol, camphor oil, cajeput oil and sometimes peppermint oil.
+It is generally used to relieve the symptoms of sore muscles.
+A randomized double-blind study showed that it was as effective as acetaminophen in reducing the severity of headaches.
+Although encouraging, the role of cloves in this combination is difficult to assess from this study.

 Posologie